Is Trial by Jury Going to be Abolished?

 Will Coronavirus Be a ‘Get out of Jail’ Card?

-Before a pprosecution is commenced, the Crown Prosecution Service must apply two distinct tests.
+Before a prosecution is commenced, the Crown Prosecution Service must apply two distinct tests.
 The first is whether there is sufficient evidence to provide a realistic prospect of conviction; If not, the case does not proceed further.
-If there is sufficient evidence, the second question must be answered, namely whether a prosecution is in the … Continued
+If there is sufficient evidence, the second question must be answered, namely whether a prosecution is in the public … Continued

 Lockdown boredom could lead to a knock at the door